Ibrahim-Maiga/Portfolio/content/project/Big-Data-Analysis-with-PySpark/index.md

 ## **7. Limitations and Challenges**

 **1) Procuring datasets that matched for all the metrics we are querying**
-• Datasets with dissimilar scopes of time, frequency of data collection, and even unit measurements were a significant challenge that necessitated the use of big data analytical tools to aggregate this data across multiple sources and adjust it to be comparable.
+* Datasets with dissimilar scopes of time, frequency of data collection, and even unit measurements were a significant challenge that necessitated the use of big data analytical tools to aggregate this data across multiple sources and adjust it to be comparable.
-• Ensuring that the crime data included a similar scope of criminality – certain crimes in Canada aren’t even considered crimes in the US
+* Ensuring that the crime data included a similar scope of criminality – certain crimes in Canada aren’t even considered crimes in the US.
-• Ensuring data relevant to our use case met the standards for big data in terms of size as well as format (.csv vs JSON)
+* Ensuring data relevant to my use case met the standards for big data in terms of size and format (CSV vs JSON).

 **2) Issues with resources and resource allocation**
-• Handling large datasets requires substantial computational power and memory.
-Our initial setup lacked the necessary infrastructure to process and analyze the data efficiently, resulting in multiple crashes.
+* Handling large datasets requires substantial computational power and memory.
+My initial Azure Virtual Machine setup did not provide sufficient power to efficiently process and analyze the data, which led to multiple crashes of Spark sessions.
-• The project required a multidisciplinary team with skills in data science, database management, and domain expertise.
-Allocating the right resources at the right time was difficult.
-• Limited time for project completion meant that thorough data cleaning and preprocessing were rushed, potentially affecting the accuracy of the analysis.
+* I encountered an issue with the Hadoop NameNode entering safe mode, which halted all read and write operations on the file system.
+Safe mode is generally enabled when the NameNode detects resource constraints or during startup until a minimum percentage of data blocks are replicated safely.
+This can disrupt workflows, especially in resource-intensive tasks.
-• Procuring high-quality datasets, especially from paid sources, and upgrading computational resources were constrained by budget limits.
+* Procuring high-quality datasets, especially from paid sources, and upgrading computational resources were constrained by budget limits.

 **3) Difficulties connecting different databases and aggregating data**
-• Integrating multiple databases (Hadoop, SQL Server, MariaDB, MongoDB, PostgreSQL, MySQL) posed significant compatibility issues.
+* Integrating data from heterogeneous sources (Hadoop HDFS, Snowflake, SQL Server, MongoDB, PostgreSQL, and MySQL) involved significant compatibility issues.
 Each database has its own query language and data handling mechanisms.
-• Aggregating data from different sources required complex ETL (Extract, Transform, Load) processes.
+* Aggregating data from different sources required complex ETL processes.
 Ensuring data integrity and consistency across databases was a major hurdle.
-• Querying large datasets across different databases resulted in high latency and performance issues, slowing down the analysis.
+* Querying large datasets across different databases resulted in high latency and performance issues, slowing down the analysis.
-• Each database might have a different schema for storing similar data, necessitating a thorough understanding and mapping of these schemas for accurate data integration.
+* Each database have a different schema for storing similar data, necessitating a thorough understanding and mapping of these schemas for accurate data integration.

 ## 8. **Conclusion**

 This project demonstrates the potential of big data in transforming raw data into valuable insights.
-By analyzing the impact of global warming on crime rates, birth rates, and energy consumption, we have uncovered significant correlations that can inform policy and decision-making.
+By analyzing the impact of global warming on crime rates, birth rates, and energy consumption, I have uncovered significant correlations that can inform policy and decision-making.
 The findings highlight the importance of addressing climate change and its far-reaching effects on society.

 Future work could involve extending the analysis to include additional metrics and regions, as well as exploring predictive modeling techniques to forecast the impacts of global warming.
 Continued advancements in big data technologies and methodologies will further enhance our ability to derive meaningful insights from complex datasets.